 Address behaviour calmly, consistently, and in line with this policy.

-All participants are expected to follow the Coventry Music Code of Conduct and understand that their behaviour should help create a safe and enjoyable space for everyone.
+All adults are expected to follow the Coventry Music Code of Conduct and understand that their behaviour should help create a safe and enjoyable space for everyone.

 5. Promoting Positive Behaviour